pushpopmatrix/luminance_average/README.md

 # luminance_average
-This is a python code which can show a glaph of luminance.
+This is a python code which can show a graph of luminance.

 detail: